andreafalletti/hyprland-/Basic-Config.md

 `pass_mouse_when_bound=bool` - if disabled, will not pass the mouse events to apps / dragging windows around if a keybind has been triggered.
 (Enabled by default)

+`scroll_event_delay=int` - in ms, how many ms to wait after a scroll event to allow to pass another one for the binds.

 ## Debug
 ### only for developers